dolittle/DotNET.Applications/Documentation/Backend/type_discovery.md

 ---
 # Type Discovery

-doLittle is very focused around [convention over configuration](../Articles/convention_over_configuration.md).
+Dolittle is very focused around [convention over configuration](../Articles/convention_over_configuration.md).
-In order for doLittle to be able to do all its conventions, it needs to be able to know about the types in the system.
+In order for Dolittle to be able to do all its conventions, it needs to be able to know about the types in the system.
 The type discovery is built on top of the [assembly discovery](assembly_discovery.md).

 ## IInstancesOf